To Shake the Sleeping Self 3/7/2021

 The breakwater was 700,000 tons of granite... stretched eight-tenths of a mile to protect the harbor

 Gina and I read the literature carefully and chose a hotel in Maine.
 We paid for an upgrade and ended up getting a suite at a good hotel in Rockland for about 30% off.
-Not bad, but I had to buy a $28,000 car to get the deal.
+I only had to buy a $28,000 car to get the deal.

 And so, in late October, 2017 - stopping in Pennsylvania on the way out and Niagara Falls on the way back - we drove to Rockland, Maine, population 7300.
 The region is called the "Mid Coast" and the city is on West Penobscot Bay, halfway between Portland and Bar Harbor.